KSAH-42/RabbitOM/README.md

 * Support RTP - RFC 2435 - frame parsing (MJPEG) and picture reconstruction from packets (new implementation which include memory optimizations)

 ➡️ Enhancement by adding a new JpegRender which consume less memory (see mjpeg project) in comparison of the previous implementation.
+➡️ Enhancement of allocation memory: reducing memory fluctuation and keep it stable

 ➡️ RTP HEVC a new implementation is actually in progress